FrankasProjects/cloud-native-reliability-deployment/SystematicLiteratureReview/readme.md

 ### 3.2 Abstract-based filtering
 During this step a more content-related selection was conducted that excluded the following types of articles:
-- Articles which propose new pricing mechanisms, such as dynamic and auction-based mechanisms, or propose approaches to maximize profit on CSP or customer side through **adaptions** of pricing mechanisms (not related to existing mechanisms)
+- Articles which propose new pricing mechanisms, such as dynamic and auction-based mechanisms, or propose approaches to maximize profit on CSP or customer side through **adaptions** of pricing mechanisms (not related to existing mechanisms).
-- Articles that focus on routing, networking, and more hardware-related topics and that include cost factors besides the cloud pricing mechanisms
+- Articles that focus on routing, networking, and more hardware-related topics and that include cost factors besides the cloud pricing mechanisms.
 - Articles that were analysing the TCO from the CSPs point of view, and therefore provide insights on the occuring costs of the CSP, suche as hardware, electricity, cooling, etc.
-- Articles that investigate the cloud provider market from an economical perspective and thus focus on economic phenomena and not on cloud pricing strategies
+- Articles that investigate the cloud provider market from an economical perspective and thus focus on economic phenomena and not on cloud pricing strategies.

 This step removed 419 articles, which results in 90 remaining articles.
 ResultSet: [5_abstract_based_filtering](https://github.com/FrankasProjects/cloud-native-reliability-deployment/blob/main/Systematic%20Literature%20Review/ResultSets/5_abstract_based_filtering.csv)